 Top 6 Best NFL Wide Receivers of All Time

 Throughout the history of the NFL, there have been many talented wide receivers who have made jaw-dropping catches, ran meticulous routes, demonstrated astonishing speed, and recorded impressive statistics.
-However, a few checked all of these boxes and then some, proving to be the best wide receivers of all time.
+However, a few checked all of these boxes and then some, proving to be the very best of the best.
+Listed below are the top six best NFL wide receivers of all time.